SkylineCommunications/dataminer-docs/develop/devguide/ClassLibrary/ClassLibraryInterAppClasses.md

 This will look in the background for the executor matching the received response and then perform the following methods (in the specified order):

 1. DataGets (always)
-2. Parse (always)
+1. Parse (always)
-3. Validate (always)
+1. Validate (always)
-4. Modify (if validate was true)
+1. Modify (if validate was true)
-5. DataSets (if validate was true)
+1. DataSets (if validate was true)

 > [!IMPORTANT]
-> Essential information required for user success: Any change to the API and added executors need to be synced with the message to executor dictionary.
+> Any changes to the API and added executors need to be synced with the message to executor dictionary.

 ### Sending a call without expected return